-- 1. Statement of the Problem/Description of the Issue (15%) - 2.
-Project Design and Implementation (40%) - 3.
-Capabilities and Competencies (15%) - 4.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures (2%) - 5.
-Plan for Action Research (8%) - 6.
-Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Statement of the Problem (15%)

+- 2. Project Design and Implementation (40%)

+- 3. Capabilities and Competencies (15%)

+- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (2%)

+- 5. Plan for Action Research (8%)

+- 6. Budget (10%): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.7 - 7.
-Training Plan (5%) - 8.
-MOUs, Letters of Intent, and/or Subcontracts/Subgrants; Letters of Support from Law Enforcement and/or Prosecutorial Agencies (5%)
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.7

+- 7. Training Plan (5%)

+- 8. MOUs, Letters of Intent, and/or Subcontracts/Subgrants (5%)